Grand Duke Michael Pavlovich of Russia: Marriage and family

-Michael remained unmarried until the age of twenty-six.
+Mikhail remained unmarried until the age of twenty-six.
 Empress Maria Feodorovna found him a wife in Princess Charlotte of Württemberg (1807–1873), daughter of Prince Paul of Württemberg and Princess Charlotte of Saxe-Hildburghausen, and was a granddaughter of the Empress' brother.
-In 1822, Michael travelled to Stuttgart to get to know the princess, who was described by many as charming in every way.
-By all accounts, Michael was not fond of his fiancée, most likely due to the influence of his brother Konstantin and his hatred of German princesses after his failed marriage with Princess Juliane of Saxe-Coburg-Saalfeld.
+In 1822, Mikhail travelled to Stuttgart to get to know the princess, who was described by many as charming in every way.
+By all accounts, Mikhail was not fond of his fiancée, most likely due to the influence of his brother Konstantin and his hatred of German princesses after his failed marriage with Princess Juliane of Saxe-Coburg-Saalfeld.

-Regardless of his personal opinion, he obeyed his mother's wishes and married Charlotte who took the name Elena Pavlovna in St. Petersburg, 19 February 1824.
+Regardless of his personal opinion, he obeyed his mother's wishes and married Charlotte, who took the name Elena Pavlovna, in St. Petersburg, on 19 February 1824.

 Relations between the couple did not become warmer.
-Michael's inattention to his wife, whom he avoided at all costs, shocked even Konstantin, who wrote "The position (of Elena Pavlovna) is insulting to female pride and to the delicacy that is generally characteristic of women.
+Mikhail's inattention to his wife, whom he avoided at all costs, shocked even Konstantin, who wrote "The position (of Elena Pavlovna) is insulting to female pride and to the delicacy that is generally characteristic of women.
 This is a lost woman if the deplorable situation in which she is not changed."

 His wife tried to adapt to her husband's tastes but found it difficult to restrain herself on matters of principle.
-She wished Michael would play a more serious role in state affairs given his position and strong relationships with both Nicholas and Konstantin, but he remained devoted to the army.
+She wished Mikhail would play a more serious role in state affairs given his position and strong relationships with both Nicholas and Konstantin, but he remained devoted to the army.
 The Grand Duke was a favourite amongst the Imperial Family.
 A kind man in essence, he was not known to be a pleasant communicator, and was often perceived as 'ill-mannered'.
 Despite his opinions of his wife, he resigned himself to marriage and "forgave her that she was chosen to be his wife."

 The couple would have five children, all daughters, four of which would predecease them, including two who died in infancy: